mindsdb/mindsdb-docs-old/mindsdb-docs/docs/Installing.md

 1. Python 64 bit version is required.
 Depending on your environment, you might have to use `pip3` instead of `pip`, and `python3.x` instead of `python` in the above commands.

-2. If you are using `Python 3.9` you may get `numpy.distutils.system_info.NotFoundError: No lapack/blas resources found.` when installing on Windows and MacOS.
-Make sure that you are using Anacond or Conda that will contain the required dependencies to avoid this issue.
+2. If you are using `Python 3.9` you may get installation errors.
+Some of the MindsDB's dependencies are not working with `Python 3.9`, so please downgrade to older versions for now.
+We are working on this and `Python 3.9` will be supported soon.

 3. Try manually installing pytorch following the simple instructions on their official website: https://pytorch.org/get-started/locally/